-What’s on it: Choose between grilled pork, BBQ pork, spicy avocado, ham, meatball, roast chicken, tofu, or combination pork with various toppings.
+What’s on it: Your choice of grilled pork, barbecue pork, spicy avocado, ham, meatball, roast chicken, tofu, or combination pork with various toppings.

 Why: “It’s the best banh mi you can get in Denver,” Wilson says.
 “Not only do you get an unbelievably great bang for your buck (it’s less than $10), but they have great bread.”